mvccdev/github-repo-template/README.md

 # Github Template

 This template is used to create other GitHub repositories used by the college.
+Please ignore the remainder of this README.

 [Documentation](doc/toc.md)